bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 <br />

-Thanks to [Solidified](https://solidified.io/) for the 3 minor issues they picked up at the Web3 Summit.
+Thanks to [James Zaki](https://github.com/jzaki) and [Solidified](https://solidified.io/) for the 3 minor issues they picked up at the Web3 Summit.

 Enjoy!